railsfans/ruby_httpserver/README.md

 Open up a terminal and type:

 1. git clone https://github.com/dm9600/webserver.git
-2. cd webserver
+2. cd example
-3. ruby run.rb
+3. ruby run (or if you're windows, just 'run')
 4. Open a browser and type in 'localhost:3333'